DorianCoding/OCSP-server/README.md

 ## What is not done
 - Only leaf certificates will be signed as valid, not the intermediate one.
 - Security over the TCP socket

+> [!TIP]
+> The intermediate certificate should be signed by CA in an OCSP response that is stored separately.
+The CA certificate and private key should be stored offline.

 ## Config file
 The config file should contain the following informations :
 ```toml